 He has taught at Georgetown, Johns Hopkins, Tufts/Fletcher School, Amideast/Mohamed V in Rabat, and Cadi Ayyad in Marrakesh and lectured at over 100 universities worldwide.
 He appears regularly on NPR, BBC, VOA, France 24 French and English, Al Jazeera Arabic and English, and CGTN (China).
 He received six merit awards from the U.S. State Department, two medals from the Egyptian government, an alumni achievement award from Duke University, and the 2018 Distinguished Alumni Award from the Fenn School.

-His current research focuses on North African Arab Spring and its aftermath, youth political culture, security challenges and responses, informal economy and politics, policy towards the Middle East and North Africa, law and social change in North Africa.
+His current research and consulting focuses on youth protest and political culture, security challenges and responses, informal economy and entrepreneurship, policy towards the Middle East and Africa, and international and Islamic law and social change.

 This individual is a guest contributor.
 We are not able to assist with contact requests.